Dave Chappelle: 2004: Dave Chappelle's Block Party

 Chappelle was the star and a producer of the Michel Gondry-directed documentary Dave Chappelle's Block Party, which chronicles his hosting a free concert in the Clinton Hill neighborhood of Brooklyn on September 18, 2004.
 Several musical artists, including Kanye West, The Roots, Erykah Badu, Mos Def, Dead Prez and Jill Scott, are featured in the movie both performing in the concert and in conversation off-stage; Chappelle brought Yellow Springs residents to Brooklyn at his own expense.
 Another highlight of the event was the temporary reunion of 1990s hip-hop group The Fugees.

 Chappelle toured several cities in February and March 2006 to promote the film under the name "Block Party All-Stars Featuring Dave Chappelle".
 Universal Pictures' genre division, Rogue Pictures, released the film in the U.S. on March 3, 2006.
 It was a success, grossing a total of $11.7 million on a $3 million budget.

-2005–2013: Infrequent comedy appearances
+2005–2015: Infrequent comedy appearances

+Chappelle has been known to make impromptu and unannounced appearances at comedy venues, and continued to do so following his post–Chappelle's Show return to stand-up comedy.
 In June 2005, Chappelle performed impromptu stand-up shows in Los Angeles, then went on a tour that began in Newport, Kentucky, not far from his Ohio home.
 On May 11, 2006, he made a prearranged, but quietly marketed, surprise appearance at Towson University's annual Tigerfest celebration.
-He made another appearance on HBO's Def Poetry, where he performed two poems, titled "Fuck Ashton Kutcher" and "How I Got the Lead on Jeopardy!"
+He made another appearance on HBO's Def Poetry, where he performed two poems, titled "Fuck Ashton Kutcher" and "How I Got the Lead on Jeopardy!".

-In an interview with Oprah Winfrey that aired on February 3, 2006, Chappelle explained his reasons for quitting Chappelle's Show.
-He also expressed his contempt for the entertainment industry's tone-deafness regarding black entertainers and audiences:

-Chappelle was interviewed for Inside the Actors Studio on December 18, 2005, at Pace University's Michael Schimmel Center for the Arts.
-The show premiered on February 12, 2006.
-Four days earlier, he had introduced the musical tribute to Sly Stone at the 48th Annual Grammy Awards.